Alcampopiano/OpenQuestion/docs/docs/advanced.md

 `https://your-app-url/#?form_id=<uuid>&foo=42`

-This example uses a long query string.
+This example adds another parameter to the query string.
 That is, it also passes `bar=baz` to the submission's table.

 `https://your-app-url/#?form_id=<uuid>&foo=42&bar=baz`

-When an end user submits a response a new column is created for every parameter in the query string and the new row in the submissions table will contain the value(s).
+When an end user submits a response, a new column is created for every parameter in the query string and the new row in the submissions table will contain the value(s).
 When a parameter matches an existing column header in the submissions table, the parameter's value is merged (a new column is not created).
-Note that query strings can be unique to each submission since new paramerters are added as new columns.
+Note that query strings can be unique to each submission since new parameters are added as new columns.